8 Proven Tips for Managing Your Travel Commissions Like a Pro

 Your inbox isn’t your database—and sticky notes don’t count as a system.
 To stay on top of your commissions, all data should live in one organized hub.

-Use a centralized platform, think Travefy or PlanitEasy to store all commission-related details.
+Use a centralized platform such as Travefy or PlanitEasy to store all commission-related details.
 This ensures nothing slips through the cracks and helps you identify discrepancies quickly.

 2. Start Tracking from the Moment You Book